yeasy/ansible-playbooks/README.md

 $ ansible-playbook site.yml --limit webserver
 ```

-By default, this will apply the role in yml file to all hosts.
+This will apply the role in yml file to all hosts. `site.yml` will apply the
+whole stack.

 If you wanna run at localhost without ssh, then just add `-c local`, e.g.,
 ```sh